Transplant tourists from at least 20 countries worldwide travel to China for organs.

 Illegal organ harvesting is a criminal activity, legally punishable by law, and companies from democratic countries do supply (possibly unknowingly and indirectly) the criminals with the tools they use to make money out of it.
 The organ harvesting in this case is quite similar to contract killing, except that the agreement is made with China, instead of directly the killer, and you don’t know the name of the victim – you just know that the killer will find a ‘suitable donor’ for you.

-Any criminals should have long ago went to great lengths to make every company as complicit as possible, and so even if the company would be completely innocent, it is in an extremely vulnerable situation since their area of business in China is far from any meaning innocence can ever have.
-If you were one of the criminals which are used to killing people, would you not go to any lengths to secure the supply of the tools your business is constantly dependent on?
+All the criminals should have long ago went to great lengths to make every company as complicit as possible, and so even if the company would be completely innocent, it is in an extremely vulnerable situation since their area of business in China is far from any meaning innocence can ever have.
+If you were one of the criminals do not mind killing people, would you not go to any lengths to secure the supply of the tools your business is constantly dependent on?

 The doctors also gave away in their medical studies new pieces of evidence for this abuse.
 A third party is contacting patients with organ offers just when they get on the waiting list (with some of them then going to China); there are brokers even when it comes to China; some of the patients apparently look for an organ in China even before doing so in their country; and there are still functioning websites you can ask for an organ transplant.